Pre-Islamic rulers of Ternate: Patsaranga-ma-lamo (1317–1322)

-Sidang Arif Malamo (1322-1331)
+Sidang Arif Malamo (1322–1331)

 Sidang Arif Malamo, son of a sister of his predecessor, was appointed as ruler.
 During his reign many Javanese and Arabs began to settle in Ternate for the clove trade or other purposes, and commerce flourished.
 The neighbouring islands, jealous of Ternate, tried to attract foreigners as well.
 It was now that Tidore and Bacan appointed Kolanos in order to compete with Ternate.
 Obi also brought forward a king of its own, though he was not powerful enough to be counted among the four Malukan rulers (Ternate, Tidore, Jailolo and Bacan).

 After a while the four kings of Maluku held a meeting on Moti Island where they decided to henceforth live in peace and make a bond.
 It was decided that Jailolo would be the first in rank, followed by Ternate, Tidore and Bacan.
 The King of Bacan protested that he actually had a seniority since his forefather Biko Cigara had once found the eggs of a dragon among the rocks close to Bacan, and that the kings were descended from these eggs.
 His objections were in vain, however.
 Sidang Arif greatly increased his knowledge about matters of the world through his friendship with foreigners, and therefore received his name – Sidang Arif means wise master.
-He eventually passed away in 1331, leaving five sons.
+He eventually died in 1331, leaving five sons.

-Paji-ma-lamo (1331-1332)
+Paji-ma-lamo (1331–1332)

 Paji-ma-lamo was the brother of his predecessor.
 He was a voluptuous and frisky person who cared little about the affairs of state.
 His nights were spent with courtesans and opium, and his reputation among the people dwindled accordingly.
 He was warned several times that a conspiracy against him was in the making but would not listen.
 After having reigned only one year, he was murdered in bed by a courtesan who had been bribed by his enemies.
 He left a son and a posthumous daughter.

-Syah Alam (1332-1343)
+Syah Alam (1332–1343)

 After Paji-ma-lamo’s hasty end, his cousin Syah Alam was enthroned in 1332.
 He was a son of Patsaranga-ma-lamo.
 After two years a conflict arose with the inhabitants of Makian who killed two Ternatan seafarers and thus provoked a Ternatan invasion.
 Makian was subjugated by Syah Alam who kept it henceforth.
-He passed away after an honourable reign in 1343, leaving three sons and four daughters.
+He died after an honourable reign in 1343, leaving three sons and four daughters.